dr-robert-li/crawl_enrich/README.md

 `firmographics.json` provides a consolidated view of all the data collected.

+If you would like to modify paths from the original you can do so in the `main.py` file.

 ### Warranties

 This software is provided "as is", without warranty of any kind, express or implied.